Diameter: 3.100 cm

 The actual content of board games in early Anglo-Saxon England is difficult to identify, but various games of skill are known from graves in Continental Europe.
 A Germanic burial dating from AD 300 found in the cemetery at Leuna, Saxony, contained a set of black and white counters and a double-sided wooden board.
 This was marked out for two games, tablula, a form of backgammon and latrunculi (soldiers) a game of matched forces, the aim being to capture the opponent’s men.
 Both could have been among the games brought into Britain during the Germanic migrations.

-The gaming pieces were made from tubes of bone capped at either end by bone discs held in position by bronze rivets with gilded heads.
+The gaming pieces were made from tubes of bone capped at either end by bone discs held in position by copper alloy rivets with gilded heads.
+A similar gaming piece was discovered in 2013 during excavations of an Anglo-Saxon hall at Lyminge in Kent.

 J. Stevens, 'On the remains found in an Anglo-Saxon tumulus at Taplow, Buckinghamshire', Journal of the British Archa-2, 40 (1884), pp. 61-71, plates 1, 11-12